recipy/recipy/README.md

 (Note the addition of `import recipy` at the beginning of script - but there are no other changes from a standard script)

+Alternatively, run an unmodified script with `python -m recipy SCRIPT [ARGS ...]` to enable recipy logging.
+This invokes recipy's module entry point, which takes care of import recipy for you, before running your script.

 it will produce an output called `test.npy`.
 To find out the details of the run which created this file you can search using

     ./recipy search newplot.pdf